Animal Trust Logo

 AccordionBannerImage

-Why is antifreeze poisonous?
+Why is antifreeze poisonous to dogs?

 Antifreeze, which contains ethylene glycol, is a potentially fatal toxic chemical, this issue primarily affects dogs and cats.
 Ethylene glycol is usually found in vehicle radiator antifreeze and household products.
 The natural sweetness of ethylene glycol makes it appealing for pets to taste.
 Licking even a small amount can cause serious and irreversible damage to the body, especially the kidneys.